mazwat/mazwat.github.io/poster-preparation.md

  4. UML Diagram of the software architecture
  5. Show relevance to your specific [**contract**](https://learningspace.falmouth.ac.uk/mod/resource/view.php?id=228876)

 This work is individual and will be assessed on a criterion-referenced basis.
-Please refer to the marking rubric at the end of this document for further detail.
+Please refer to the marking rubric in the assignment brief for further detail.

 ## Check the Assignment Brief

-Read the [**assignment brief**](https://learningspace.falmouth.ac.uk/mod/resource/view.php?id=228191)** to ascertain all the requirements of the poster.
+Read the [**assignment brief**](https://learningspace.falmouth.ac.uk/mod/resource/view.php?id=228191) to ascertain all the requirements of the poster.

 ## Poster Templates